-“In ARC, we have an important partner that helps us to reflect about our own work and improve our own ideas.”
+“In ARC, we have an important partner that helps us to reflect about our own work and improve our own ideas.
+Most of our partnership involves learning together and from each other.”

 Health Post Patachaj, San Cristotal Totonicapán, Guatemala.